owpointy/twitter-scraper/README.md

     xattr -dr com.apple.quarantine INSTALL_APP.app

-(3) Right click (control-click) on the application marked "INSTALL"
+(3) Right click (control-click) on the application marked "INSTALL_APP".
+You'll need to open it twice.
+Ignore the warnings - it's my file!

 (4) Lots of text will run through the terminal window.
 It may say that there are warnings.
 There's nothing to worry about - my script is not messing with anything important.
 Allow all the popups that come up.